-Click the UMB Cast (RX) link in the Packets folder of the Monitoring menu to view the following graph of UMB cast packets received on the Switch.
+Click, Monitoring > Packets > UMB Cast (RX) to view the following graph of UMB cast packets received on the Switch.

-Figure 8- 5.
+Figure 8- 6.
 Rx Packets Analysis window (line graph for Unicast, Multicast, and Broadcast Packets)

 To view the UMB Cast Table, click the View Table link, which will show the following table: